upenn-acg/cis501/lab1/lab1.md

 To help hone in on these failing tests, you should pick just one failing test case (a single input to a particular module) and examine it.
 It may be helpful to write your own, smaller testbench (or comment out parts of `rca_testbench.v`) so that you can run just the input of interest.
-Start by debugging the simplest module, since those bugs may be the root cause of failures in other modules.
+Start by debugging the lowest-level module, since those bugs may be the root cause of failures in other higher-level modules.

 ## Wrapping Up